Now Reading

-Deliver Us from Evil: An Absolute Pleasure for Action Fans (Review)
+Deliver Us from Evil: Action Movie Review

 Deliver Us from Evil uses many vintage techniques of Korean cinema to capture and hold the interest of genre fans, creating a tense yet fun viewing experience.